kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

    If TOS is true, sets the bytecode counter to *target*.
 TOS is popped.

+   .. versionadded:: 3.1

 .. opcode:: POP_JUMP_IF_FALSE (target)

    If TOS is false, sets the bytecode counter to *target*.
 TOS is popped.

+   .. versionadded:: 3.1

 .. opcode:: JUMP_IF_TRUE_OR_POP (target)

    If TOS is true, sets the bytecode counter to *target* and leaves TOS on the stack.
 Otherwise (TOS is false), TOS is popped.

+   .. versionadded:: 3.1

 .. opcode:: JUMP_IF_FALSE_OR_POP (target)

    If TOS is false, sets the bytecode counter to *target* and leaves TOS on the stack.
 Otherwise (TOS is true), TOS is popped.

+   .. versionadded:: 3.1

 .. opcode:: JUMP_ABSOLUTE (target)